danReynolds/loon/README.md

 });
 ```

-Documents are stored under collections in a map structure.
+Documents are stored under collections in a tree structure.
 They can contain any type of data, like a `String`, `Map` or typed data model:

 ```dart
 import 'package:loon/loon.dart';